-71. Drawing upon railway operational data obtained from the International Union of Railways (UIC), 13 aspects of the past operational performance of TRA have been benchmarked in relation to other CAREC railways (except Afghanistan) 14 and leading railways from other regions (Germany, India, Russian Federation and North America).
-15 In most cases the data refers to operational activities in 2017.
+71. Drawing upon railway operational data obtained from the International Union of Railways (UIC), aspects of the past operational performance of TRA have been benchmarked in relation to other CAREC railways (except Afghanistan) and leading railways from other regions (Germany, India, Russian Federation and North America).
+In most cases the data refers to operational activities in 2017.
 In other cases, it refers to the most recent year for which data is available.

-- 72. Based on the UIC data, TRA has the fifth largest railway network in the CAREC region (the PRC's network is the largest) and the sixth largest staffing.
+72. Based on the UIC data, TRA has the fifth largest railway network in the CAREC region (the PRC's network is the largest) and the sixth largest staffing.
 The railway network and staffing are a number of times smaller than those of the PRC and Kazakhstan, but also considerably larger than the smaller CAREC railways.
-This is shown in Figure 4.1. - 73.
-Among the comparator countries, TRA also has the fifth largest number of owned wagons.
+This is shown in Figure 4.1.

+73. Among the comparator countries, TRA also has the fifth largest number of owned wagons.
 This overstates fleet strength since much of the wagon fleet is obsolete or inoperable (para.
 9).
 While recent Turkmenistan data on diesel locomotives is not available in the UIC database, based on the fleet of 108 locomotives referred to in para.
 9, TRA has the seventh largest number of diesel locomotives.
 This is generally consistent with the size of the railway network and the traffic level.
 This is shown in Figure 4.2.

-13 The UIC database consists of data self-reported by individual railway organizations.
+&lt;sup>13 The UIC database consists of data self-reported by individual railway organizations.

-14 The UIC database does not yet include data for Afghanistan so it is not included in the benchmarking analysis.
+&lt;sup>14 The UIC database does not yet include data for Afghanistan so it is not included in the benchmarking analysis.

-In addition to the national railways of CAREC countries, the sample includes Indian Railways (India), Deutsche Bahn AG (Germany), Russian Railways and the Association of American Railroads (North America) which represents the major freight railways of Canada, Mexico and the US.
+&lt;sup>15 In addition to the national railways of CAREC countries, the sample includes Indian Railways (India), Deutsche Bahn AG (Germany), Russian Railways and the Association of American Railroads (North America) which represents the major freight railways of Canada, Mexico and the US.

 74. TRA has the fifth largest annual freight turnover among the comparator countries (the PRC and Kazakhstan have the largest turnover).
 This is similar in magnitude to the combined freight turnover of the five lowest CAREC countries, but also only 6% of the second highest country, Kazakhstan.
-In the case of passenger traffic, TRA has the fifth largest passenger turnover (after PRC, has highest track density).
-Staff productivity can be measured as traffic turnover per staff member.
-The staff productivity of TRA is third highest among the comparator countries, indicating that it has been more successful in limiting the problem of overstaffing that has undermined the performance of some of the other CAREC railways.
-This is shown in Figure 4.4.
+In the case of passenger traffic, TRA has the fifth largest passenger turnover (after PRC, Kazakhstan, Pakistan and Uzbekistan).
+This is shown in Figure 4.3.